 His tail should be short to medium length, never past his hocks, and it should be straight and never curly.
 The Schwarz Kennels outline his full breed standard, so check this out for more detailed information.

 Coat & Colors

-The American Alsatian breed standards describe that he has a double-layered coat, that changes with the summer and winter seasons.
+The American Alsatian breed standards describe him with a double-layered coat that changes in the summer and winter seasons.
 His winter coat should be long, thick, and coarse.
-It should be wooly, and the fur should be longer around his neck.
+It should be wooly, and the fur longer around his neck.

-As soon as the seasons begin to warm up, his winter coat will heavily shed, which is described by those in the canine world as ‘blowing his coat,’ as so much of his fur sheds!
-It becomes much shorter and thinner, with the undercoat almost completely ‘blowing out,’ so much so that he will appear a much darker color because his light fur almost disappears.
+As soon as the seasons begin to warm up, he will shed his winter coat, which is described by those in the canine world as ‘blowing his coat.’
+It becomes much shorter and thinner, with the undercoat almost completely going away.
+In fact, he will appear a much darker color because his light fur nearly disappears.

 The American Alsatian has a wide variety of colors, but the most desirable color coat is the silver sable, which is silver with black tips.
 Other colors include golden sable, gray sable, tri sable, tri sable golden gray, tri silver sable, black silver sable, silver, and solid colors such as cream.
 Overall, a wolf-like color is encouraged and more desirable than solid colors.

 The American Alsatian will require around 60 minutes of exercise a day, so he will need to be placed with an active family.
 He would enjoy walks in the forest or even a bit of jogging once he is over two years of age.
 Interactive games are a great way to expel their energy, but they also act as a great bonding session for both you and your pup.